nicoddemus/ezored/README.md

 On each target link you can download the demo application from platform store.

-All official dependencies and targets are in EzoRed [repository](https://github.com/ezored) page.
+All official dependencies and targets are in ezored [repository](https://github.com/ezored) page.

 ## Install